BITSS/NewDelhi2017/3-Repro-Code/reproducible_workflow.md

 able to use version control to diff and merge your manuscript drafts, which can be useful.

-Finally, the `results` folder will contain the results of our analysis, including both tables and figures, and the `src` directory will contain all of our code used to perform the analysis.
+Finally, the `output` folder will contain the results of our analysis, including both tables and figures, and the `do` directory will contain all of our code used to perform the analysis.
+(If you can't tell, we were raised on Stata.)

 In a more complex project, each of these directories may have additional subdirectories to help keep things organized.